FormidableLabs/redux-little-router/README.md

     some: 'thing'
   },
   result: {
-    arbitrary: 'data that you defined in your routes object!'
+    arbitrary: 'data that you defined in your routes object!',
+    parent: { /* the parent route's result */ },
   },
   previous: {
+    pathname: '/messages',
-    url: '/messages',
+    route: '/messages',
     params: {},
+    query: {},
     result: {
       more: 'arbitrary data that you defined in your routes object!'
+      parent: { /* the parent route's result */ }
     }
   }
 }